yang968/Trickstr/README.md

 **Users can follow other users**

 When a user hovers his cursor over another user's avatar, a popup will appear which allows the user to follow/unfollow the author.
 The popup button will update based on whether a user is following or unfollowing the post creator.
 When a user hover's his own avatar, it will display his/her own information.
+Users can click on `Following & Followers` link on the sidebar to see a list of his/her follows and followers.

 ## Future Implementations
-- Follows/Followers view
 - Infinite Scrolling
 - Tags
-- Reblogs
-- Search
-- Explore
-- Comments